Teach Philosophy 101

 Detailed Material:

 Think-Pair-Share: Stop the lecture, ask students to talk for a few minutes to one or two of the students sitting next to them, and generate either a question or a reaction to the material just being discussed.
 Don't ask for volunteers initially, but call on specific individuals to ask "What did your group come up with?"
+It's a good idea to have students write something down, or better still have a specific prompt for them to discuss at the end of the lecture with their partner.
+E.g., How does Descartes characterize the self and do you agree with this characterization?

 One Minute Paper: Leave time in the end (or middle) of the lecture and ask students to take four or five minutes to write a short paper, saying what is the main point that they learned and what questions they still have.
 Some students report that knowing that they will be asked to do a one minute paper helps them organize their thoughts during the lecture, and the responses give the teacher a sense of what has been learned.
 See here for examples.